 - To create a VLAN-aware bridge, see VLAN-aware Bridge Mode.

 - To create a traditional mode bridge, see Traditional Bridge Mode.

 Bridge MAC Addresses

-The MAC address for a frame is learned when the frame enters the bridge through an interface.
-The MAC address is recorded in the bridge table and the bridge forwards the frame to its intended destination by looking up the destination MAC address.
-The MAC entry is then maintained for 1800 seconds (30 minutes).
-If the frame is seen with the same source MAC address before the MAC entry age is exceeded, the MAC entry age is refreshed; if the MAC entry age is exceeded, the MAC address is deleted from the bridge table.
+The switch learns the MAC address for a frame when the frame enters the bridge through an interface and records the MAC address in the bridge table.
+The bridge forwards the frame to its intended destination by looking up the destination MAC address.
+Cumulus Linux maintains the MAC entry for 1800 seconds (30 minutes).
+If the switch sees the frame with the same source MAC address before the MAC entry age expires, it refreshes the MAC entry age; if the MAC entry age expires, the switch deletes the MAC address from the bridge table.